jonnymind/SIRPAS/Base_System/Combat/Simplified_Combat.md

 The winning party takes two serious injuries for each critical failure.

-> Critical rolls are counted _after_ assigning the skill and weapon _dominance_ on the initial roll, but before adding the _dominance_ as the final correction.
+> Critical results are evaluated taking each pair of rolls as a contest, _after_ assigning the skill and weapon _dominance_ on the initial roll, but before adding the armor _dominance_.

 ### Damage Ranking